Russia ally Cuba slams U.S. over Ukraine crisis, urges diplomacy

 Cuba's statement came just hours after Russia agreed to postpone debt payments owed to it by Cuba until 2027.
 Cuba's foreign ministry said last week the two countries would deepen ties and explore collaboration in transportation, energy, industry and banking following a visit from Russia's Deputy Prime Minister Yuri Borisov.

+Vyacheslav Volodin, chairman of Russia's Duma, or lower house of parliament, said during a visit to Cuba Wednesday that the United States was seeking to suppress both countries with unwarranted sanctions, according to a translated statement broadcast on Cuban state television.

+"They don't want to see a strong Russia, they don't want Russia to be self-sufficient, and the same for Cuba, they don't want to see a free people, they don't want to see an independent country," Volodin told Cuban lawmakers.

-The Cuban statement on Tuesday called "constructive and respectful dialogue" necessary to resolve the Ukraine crisis.
+The Cuban statement on Tuesday said "constructive and respectful dialogue" was necessary to resolve the Ukraine crisis.

 "We call on the United States and NATO to seriously and realistically address the well-founded claims for security guarantees of the Russian Federation, which has the right to defend itself," the statement said.